Bombardier Toronto union could strike June 23 if no deal

-MONTREAL, June 7 (Reuters) - Canadian workers who assemble Bombardier Inc’s turboprops and the company’s new top-of-the-line business jet have threatened to go on strike as early as June 23, unless a negotiated wage deal is reached, the union chairman of their Toronto plant said on Thursday.
+MONTREAL (Reuters) - Canadian workers who assemble Bombardier Inc’s (BBDb.TO) turboprops and the company’s new top-of-the-line business jet have threatened to go on strike as early as June 23, unless a negotiated wage deal is reached, the union chairman of their Toronto plant said on Thursday.

 Merv Gray, plant chairman for Unifor local 112, told Reuters by telephone that the 1,600 workers are looking for greater job security on the company’s strong-selling Global 7500 business jet, among other demands.